 In 2005, I was offered a position at the opening of Hughes Elementary in Northwest ISD.
 I taught there for 10 years, again beginning a choral music program for 4th and 5th graders, as well as facilitating Music Memory teams while teaching a consistent campus population of 450-500 students.
 I worked with a team of conductors to develop the Northwest ISD 5th Grade Honor Choir, a group that earned a coveted performance spot at the 2013 Texas Music Educators Association Convention in San Antonio.
 This performance was truly amazing– one of the highlights of my educational experience, as only a handful of performing ensembles are invited to perform each year.

 Since my retirement in 2015, I have continued teaching private lessons for Texas Guitarville Studios in Trophy Club and Keller.
+Through the kindness of the leadership at First United Methodist Church in Sanger, I began teaching at our current location in August 2017.

 My wide range of experience in teaching voice, piano, and guitar has allowed me to develop wonderful, lasting relationships with many families in the Denton County area.